Diplomatic history of World War II

 The diplomatic history of World War II includes the major foreign policies and interactions inside the opposing coalitions, the Allies of World War II and the Axis powers, between 1939 and 1945.

 High-level diplomacy began as soon as the war started in 1939.
-British Prime Minister Winston Churchill forged close ties with France and sought close ties with the United States, especially through his relationship with President Franklin D. Roosevelt.
-When the Soviet Union joined the war in June 1941, the Grand Alliance expanded to a three-way relationship among Churchill, Roosevelt, and Joseph Stalin of the Soviet Union.
+The British Prime Minister, Winston Churchill, forged close ties with France and sought close ties with the United States, especially through his relationship with President Franklin D. Roosevelt.
+Following the Soviet Union's entry into the war in June 1941, Churchill called the association of the United Kingdom, the United States, the Soviet Union, and other Allies the "Grand Alliance".
+The United States also saw China and its leader Chiang Kai-shek as its main ally in Asia and considered it one of the "Big Four" allied powers.
 American diplomacy stepped up after it entered the war in December 1941 and was bolstered by large quantities of financial and economic assistance, especially after the Lend-Lease programme began to attain full strength during 1943.
 The Soviet Union's main diplomatic goal at first was to win support to defend against the massive German invasion.
 With victory in sight by 1944, Moscow began creating satellite states, first of all in Poland and East Germany.
 The main British goals were to defeat the German threat, maintain British roles in Central and Eastern Europe, and preserve the British Empire.
 The British dominions and India contributed significantly to warfighting but did not have a voice in major Allied decisions.
 Roosevelt was hostile to the idea of the British, French, and other empires, but was forced by Churchill to postpone interference in India.
 Roosevelt's main goal by 1943 was the creation of a postwar United Nations, controlled by the Allied Big Four — the Soviet Union, China, the United Kingdom, and the United States — with major roles also for France.
-H Roosevelt was increasingly troubled by Moscow's aggressive intentions late in the war but decided that with the United Nations in place, and his own persuasive personal relationship with Stalin, problems could be resolved after the war.
+Roosevelt was increasingly troubled by Moscow's aggressive intentions late in the war but decided that with the United Nations in place, and his own persuasive personal relationship with Stalin, problems could be resolved after the war.